lingpy/pysem/README.md

-# pysen
-Python library for handling semantic data in linguistics
+# PySen: Pysen library for handling semantic data in linguistics